vstinner/vstinner.github.io/content/gil_change.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++
-Digging GIL history and a GIL change for Python 3.7
+How I fixed an old GIL race condition in Python 3.7
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 :date: 2018-03-08 10:00